servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 In the two-day prophetic framework (2 Pet.
 3:8; Hos.
 6:2):

-- Ephesus corresponds to the darkness before Sunrise (Mal 4:2), Israel’s darkest hour culminating in the crucifixion of their Messiah!
+- Ephesus corresponds to the darkness before Sunrise (Mal 4:2), Israel’s darkest hour, culminating in the crucifixion of their Messiah!
 - Smyrna corresponds to Sunrise (Mal 1:11) through the bright hours of the day, sunrise to sunset.

 In this time period: